Enter your ZIP to find local pros.

 • SEER2: Up to 21

-• Compressor Type: Variable-speed
+• Compressor type: Variable-speed

 • Best for: Homeowners looking for high efficiency and quiet performance without the highest premium price.

 This model delivers advanced comfort and humidity control while still offering strong energy efficiency compared to traditional single-stage systems.
+It’s a strong choice if the 24VNA6 is outside your budget but you still want variable-speed performance.

 Performance™ Two-Stage Air Conditioner (26TPA8)